|

 The code for Reserve Rights is #RSR.

-The trading volume is large today for #RSR.
+The trading volume is large during the past 24 hours for #RSR.

 Reserve’s Analysis of the MakerDAO Protocol Thanks to the MakerDAO team for their feedback on this post, and for their openness to constructive criticism!
 MakerDAO’s Dai has received the lion’s share of stablecoin coverage in recent months, with only Basis as a close runner-up.
 (Read our analysis of the Basis protocol here.)
 There are many reasons to be positive on Dai: the stabilization algorithm is well-thought-out, and they have a large and well-capitalized team behind it.
 In addition, it minimizes the risks to everyday users.
 However, we believe Dai will ultimately not work.
 Even if its stabilization algorithm could maintain the peg — which we are skeptical of — there’s a serious risk that it won’t be able to scale.
 Dai is tough to analyze.
 It confuses people.
 This is partly because it is complicated, containing several interacting mechanisms; partly because there are different versions of the Dai protocol, which are sometimes confused, and partly because there is no canonical documentation.
 Because Dai’s stabilization algorithm is in fact complicated, to explain why we’re concerned it won’t succeed we must examine the protocol in detail.
 This makes this post especially dense — definitely not light reading!
 If you feel you have a good enough understanding of how Dai works, you can skip ahead to part 2, which goes into detail on Dai’s stabilization mechanisms, or part 3, where we lay out our full assessment of Dai.SummaryDai lacks...